 Colombia presidential candidate Hernandez says his life is threatened

-BOGOTA, June 9 (Reuters) - Colombian presidential candidate Rodolfo Hernandez said on Thursday he was canceling any remaining in-person appearances at campaign events because he is certain his life is in danger.
+BOGOTA, June 9 (Reuters) - Colombian presidential candidate Rodolfo Hernandez, who is running on promises to shrink government and fight corruption, said on Thursday he believes his life is in danger, the latest candidate in the contest to raise safety concerns.

 A national police spokesman said they had no information about threats against Hernandez but were investigating.

-Petro canceled events in the country's coffee region in May after his office said there was a plot by a gang to assassinate him.
+"(Interior) Minister Daniel Palacios and the national government are giving me all assurances to return to Colombia," Hernandez tweeted.
+"On Saturday I will once again be with you all."

-Hernandez is a civil engineer who says he amassed a fortune of $100 million via his construction company.
+It was unclear if Hernandez will appear in person at a rally in Bogota on Saturday.
+His campaign did not immediately respond to a request for comment.

-He has pledged to shrink government, provide drug addicts with free narcotics to destroy the drug trade and fully implement a 2016 peace deal with leftist rebels.
+Petro canceled events in Colombia's coffee region in May after his office said there was a gang plot to assassinate him.
+He has also said a major crime gang is discouraging people from voting for him.

-Though he has employed fiery rhetoric against corruption, Hernandez is under investigation for allegedly intervening in a trash collection tender while mayor of Bucaramanga to benefit a company his son had lobbied for.
-He denies the accusations.
+Hernandez says he amassed a fortune of $100 million via his construction company and has pledged to provide drug addicts with free narcotics and fully implement a 2016 peace deal.

-Petro, an ex-rebel and current senator, has promised a generous package of social measures to right profound inequality.
+Though he has employed fiery rhetoric against corruption, Hernandez is under investigation over allegations he intervened in a trash collection tender while mayor of Bucaramanga to benefit a company his son had lobbied for.
+He denies the allegations.

-The two candidates must cease all public events from Sunday, ahead of the vote on June 19.
+Petro has promised a generous package of social measures to correct profound inequality.

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))